dualra1n/dualra1n/README.md

 - An A9-A11 device (A10 & A11 will need a deactivated passcode)
 - An .iPSW file for iOS 13 - 15.
 - Approximately 15GB of free storage
-- A computer with macOS or any Linux distro installed (Windows Subsystem for Linux is not supported).
-Live CDs will work.
+- A computer with macOS or debian/ubuntu/other Linux distro installed (Windows Subsystem for Linux is not supported).
+Live CDs can work.

 # Warnings
 - I am **NOT** responsible for any data loss.
 The user of this program accepts responsibility if something were happen to their device.